Camping Food Ideas – No Refrigeration Required!

 3. Dehydrated Fruit

 Lightweight, healthy, and delicious to boot, dehydrated fruit makes the ultimate non-perishable food for camping trips.
-Make sure to bring along different flavors to avoid boredom.
+Make sure to pack a variety of flavors to prevent boredom.

 dehydrated fruits